Buying a house with your superannuation is possible, but there are some things you need to understand before doing so.

-If you are wanting to buy a home to live in or a holiday house, you are unable to purchase this within a super account or SMSF.
-You would first need to have the ability to access your superannuation by meeting a superannuation condition of release and then withdraw it from super.
-However, see FHSS option below.
+You can use your superannuation for a house deposit via the First Home Savers Superannuation Scheme (FHSSS).
+If the FHSSS does not apply to you and you are simply wanting to use your super to buy a holiday home or a home to live in; you are unable to purchase this within a super account or SMSF.
+You would first need to have the ability to access your superannuation by meeting a superannuation condition of release and then withdraw the necessary funds from super to make the purchase.

-As a house deposit is only a portion of the total house cost, you might be able to withdraw enough from super while you are still working, provided you have reached your superannuation preservation age.
+A house deposit is only a portion of the total house cost.
+Therefore, you might be able to withdraw enough from super while you are still working, provided you have reached your superannuation preservation age.
 This done by starting a TTR Pension, which allows you to withdraw up to 10% of your account balance each year.
 However, you should consider any tax payable on the withdrawal before doing so, particularly if you are under age 60.

 Alternatively, if you are purchasing business real property or an investment property within a SMSF, you may be able to use the limited recourse borrowing arrangement (LRBA) provisions to borrow within the SMSF to purchase the property.

 There are many risks and limitations involved in borrowing within super, so you should make sure you completely understand the process, SMSF costs, limitations and risks associated with this prior to borrowing or purchasing a property.
 The loan provider will also legally require you to seek advice from a financial planner before lending your SMSF any money.

 If you want to know the ways that you can access your super tax-free, then check out this video, below: